ljpengelen/junit-xml-action/README.md

 - uses: ljpengelen/junit-xml-action@main
   if: always()
   with:
-    folder: build/test-results/test
+    files: **/build/test-results/test/TEST-*.xml
 ```

-The folder should contain the test results that you want to read and post in the job's summary.
+The input parameter `files` is a [glob pattern](https://en.wikipedia.org/wiki/Glob_(programming)) matching the file names containing the test results that you want to read and post in the job's summary.
 Their location depends on the tools you use to execute tests.
-For tests executed via Gradle, the results can be found in `build/test-results/test`.
+For tests executed via Gradle, the files are matched by the pattern `**/build/test-results/test/TEST-*.xml`.
-For tests executed via Maven's Surefire plugin, the results can be found in `target/surefire-reports`.
+For tests executed via Maven's Surefire plugin, the files are matched by the pattern `**/target/surefire-reports/TEST-*.xml`.

 ## Development
 ### Getting Started